 According to the

 The National Ovarian Cancer Coalition reports that 1 in 78 females will be diagnosed with ovarian cancer in their lifetime.

 However, 4 out of 5 people with this cancer are not diagnosedin the early stages because the signs of ovarian cancer can be easy to miss.

 So, what are the silent signals of ovarian cancer?
-Let’s take a closer look at what’s known about often overlooked symptoms.
+Let’s look at what’s known about these often overlooked symptoms.

-But waiting, ignoring your symptoms, or hoping they’ll go away isn’t the safest option.
-You are the expert on your body.
-So trust your intuition if something feels wrong or abnormal, and follow up with your doctor or healthcare professional as soon as you can.
+However, you are the expert on your body.
+Trust your intuition if something feels wrong or different, and follow up with your doctor or healthcare professional as soon as possible.

 Let’s take a closer look at 7 silent warning signs of ovarian cancer that are often ignored or overlooked.

-It’s normal to feel bloated around the time of your menstrual period, or when you’ve eaten certain foods.
+It’s typical to feel bloated around your menstrual period or when you’ve eaten certain foods.
 But bloating that doesn’t go away is a common symptom of ovarian cancer.

 - It feels as though you’re pregnant.

 - It makes your clothes dig into your waist.